dojo/cli-build-app/README.md

 }
 ```

+#### `compression`: Array<'gzip' | 'brotli'>

+Options for compression when running in `dist` mode.
+Each array value represents a different algorithm, allowing both gzip and brotli builds to be output side-by-side.

 #### `features`: object

 A map of [`has`](https://github.com/dojo/has/) features to boolean flags that can be used when building in `dist` mode to remove unneeded imports or conditional branches.
 See the [`static-build-loader`](https://github.com/dojo/webpack-contrib/#static-build-loader) documentation for more information.